kristej/pyGithub-git-operations/README.md

-# A python library/script to atomate cloning a repository.
+# A python library/script to automate cloning a repository.
 1. It will download/clone the public Github repository locally.
 2. It will remove the files LICENCE.txt and README.md and all the git history(and branches)
 3. It will create a new Github repository initialized with the input github repository